 We will assign a multidisciplinary team -- not just one consultant -- to work with your firm.
-The basic review and redesign of a compensation system usually takes 45 to 90 days.
+The basic review and redesign of a compensation system usually takes 90 to 120 days -- so start early! .
 We charge a fixed fee, which includes all expenses, depending on the size of the firm and the complexity of the firm's current compensation system.
 Most firms can recover this amount in less than nine months, in terms of improved financial performance, business results, and the tangible benefits of improvement in the collegiality and collaboration in the firm.

-Have we recently lost senior associates or non-equity partners to other law firms?
-Are we able to attract lateral replacement if we want to do so?
+- Have we recently lost senior associates or non-equity partners to other law firms?
+Are we able to attract lateral replacements if we want to do so?

 If you think that the answer to any of these questions is yes, contact us for a complementary initial consultation to design a project that fits your firm's unique situation, issues, and goals.